 - Verify the filter type is the one recommended by the manufacturer.

 - If filter is dirty, replace with the manufacturer's recommended filter of the same size and type.

-Incredible though it may seem, filters can dramatically alter your home's airflow, which is why we recommend referring to the manufacturer.
-A top tier HEPA filter that is designed to catch tinier dust will reduce airflow more than a cheaper filter.
+Amazing as it may seem, filters can really alter your home's airflow, which is why we recommend referring to the manufacturer.
+A top tier HEPA filter that is designed to catch tinier particles will reduce airflow more than a cheaper filter.
 With restricted airflow comes more pressure on your system, so you need to verify that your HVAC system was made to handle it.
-Otherwise, you could experience uneven heating and cooling efficiency in your home, and HVAC parts may die off much faster than otherwise.
+Otherwise, you may experience uneven heating and cooling efficiency in your home, and HVAC parts may wear out much faster than normal.